-The 2018/2019 programme was delivered at our Graduate Law Centre in the Bank of America Tower.
+The teaching site for the 2019/20 Programme was our Graduate Law Centre in the Bank of America Tower, in Central.
 The Graduate Law Centre offers students a high quality learning environment.
-In addition to a Moot Court we have a number of interactive lecture theatres and classrooms.
+In addition to a Moot Court, we have a number of interactive lecture theatres and classrooms.
 These are all equipped with state-of-the-art facilities.
 There are also a number of breakout rooms available for student study and discussion.
-We retained the teaching model of a combination of Large Group Sessions and Small Group Sessions (LGSs and SGSs) as this has proved so effective in the previous years.
+We retained the teaching model of a combination of Large Group Sessions and Small Group Sessions (LGSs and SGSs), as this has proved so effective in the past.

-The same five core courses as in previous years were offered in Term One, namely Professional Practice, Commercial Practice, Property and Probate Practice, Civil Litigation Practice and Criminal Litigation Practice.
-11 elective courses were offered in Term Two/Summer term, of which the students had to select and complete five courses; these were Writing and Drafting Litigation Documents\, Conference Skills and Opinion Writing\, Lending and Finance, Corporate Finance, Writing and Drafting Litigation Documents (in Chinese), China Practice, Writing and Drafting Commercial Documents (in Chinese), Alternative Dispute Resolution, Trial Advocacy\, Writing and Drafting Commercial Documents and Personal Injuries Practice\.
+The same five core courses, as in previous years, were offered in Term One, namely: Professional Practice; Commercial Practice; Property and Probate Practice; Civil Litigation Practice; and Criminal Litigation Practice.

+Twelve elective courses were offered in Term Two/Summer Term.
+Out of these, the students had to select and complete five courses.
+The twelve courses offered were: Writing and Drafting Litigation Documents; Conference Skills and Opinion Writing; Lending and Finance; Corporate Finance; Writing and Drafting Litigation Documents (in Chinese); China Practice; Writing and Drafting Commercial Documents (in Chinese); Alternative Dispute Resolution; Trial Advocacy; Writing and Drafting Commercial Documents; Personal Injuries Practice; and Family Law Practice.

-Students intending to enter pupillage as a barrister have to study Trial Advocacy and two out of the other three electives, marked with asterisks.
-These four electives were not confined to intending barristers and it is noteworthy that many intending solicitors also chose to study one or more of these courses.
+Those students intending to enter pupillage as a barrister are required to study Trial Advocacy and two out of the other three Bar electives, marked above with asterisks.
+These four Bar electives are not confined to intending barristers.
+Many intending solicitors also chose to study one or more of these courses.